Assam Career 2025 : Tezpur University Recruitment

 Applications are invited for recruitment of various teaching positions or career in Tezpur University Assam in 2025.

-Tezpur University Assam is inviting applications from eligible candidates for recruitment to the posts or career of Adjunct Faculty for teaching assignment at the School of Engineering, Tezpur University for teaching a subject titled “Accountancy and Financial Management” in 2025.
-Self-nomination applications are invited from interested professionals, experts, officials and managers with experience, details of the requirements and terms and conditions
+Tezpur University Assam is inviting applications from eligible candidates for recruitment to the posts or career of Guest Faculty for the Centre for Yoga & Sports Sciences in 2025.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!